nextcloud/documentation/developer_manual/app/info.rst

 owncloud
 ========
 **Required**: Defines minimum and maximum versions of the Nextcloud core.
-In case undefined the values will be taken from the tag 'requiremin'.
+In case undefined the values will be taken from the tag `requiremin`_.

+.. note:: Currently this tag is also used to check for the nextcloud version number.
+          Thereby the following "translation" is made:

+          * ownCloud 9.0 matches Nextcloud 9
+          * ownCloud 9.1 matches Nextcloud 10
+          * ownCloud 9.2 matches Nextcloud 11

 Deprecated